Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 What property types will appreciate the most in Abu Dhabi in 2026?

-As of early 2026, villas are expected to appreciate the most in Abu Dhabi, followed closely by townhouses, with apartments showing more moderate growth.
+As of 2026, apartments are expected to appreciate the most in Abu Dhabi, ahead of townhouses and villas.

 How will interest rates affect property prices in Abu Dhabi in 2026?